lyfdomain/BRWCP/README.md

 5. After step4, run without_correct.py to get tpr_list_wc, fpr_list_wc, precision list_wc, and reacll_list_wc, and save them to ./result
 6. Run only_feature.py to get tpr_list_of, fpr_list_of, precision list_of, and reacll_list_of, and save them to ./result
 7. Run only_sequence.py to get tpr_list_os, fpr_list_os, precision list_os, and reacll_list_os, and save them to ./result
-8. Run draw_fig2.py to reproduce the AUC and AUPR of the prediction result and get the ROC/PRC firgure as follow
+8. Run draw_fig2.py to reproduce the AUCs and AUPRs of the prediction results and get the ROC/PRC firgure as follow
 ![Figure_xin1](https://user-images.githubusercontent.com/103353319/174951264-512f2955-d24d-446b-b0d5-742866bb5635.png)